NeoZ666/Alchemy-Blockchain-JS/toNum.md

-// Given a string, convert it to a number.
+>Given a string, convert it to a number.
-// If the string is not a number, return 0
+>If the string is not a number, return 0

 Method 1: Using isNaN() function
 ```